On Board Review

 What's also noticeable is that some of the gadgetry has been toned down here and there.
 The foredeck, for example, has a much more simple arrangement than, say, the 500 Fly, which has the option of sliding seat modules that can raise up and down.
 For now, the 560 is only available with L-shaped seating in the cockpit and a storage room/crew cabin, not the rotating seating with a tender garage that we've seen elsewhere in the range.
 That could well be an option further down the line, however.

 Still in place are the balconies and they have been improved on this latest model.
 They have glass inset within, and Galeon has even managed to incorporate boarding gates into both of them.
-These terraces still work so well, especially when teamed with the sliding doors on either side of the salon that create unrivalled indoor/outdoor living space in this sector.
+These terraces still work so well, especially when teamed with the sliding doors on either side of the salon that create unrivaled indoor/outdoor living space in this sector.

 With every Galeon I go aboard quality seems to be better each time.
-The use of materials, quality of the woodwork and general solidity of this boat's interior oozes class.
-Gone are the days of Galeon interiors being all shiny and glitzy, the 560's is refined, classy and, in terms of finish, right up there with the best in the sector.
+The use of materials, quality of the woodwork, and general solidity of this boat's interior oozes class.
+Gone are the days of Galeon interiors being all shiny and glitzy, the 560's is refined, classy, and, in terms of finish, right up there with the best in the sector.
 Consider that the boat we saw at Miami was hull number one and fresh off a ship and it's all the more impressive.

 Unlike others in the range, there isn't an IPS pod drive engine option on the 560 Fly.
 Of course, there is the option to have a joystick with all three of the shaft drive engine options.